xevidos/codiad/CONTRIBUTING.md

 # How to Contribute

-Your contributions are welcome and we're very open about how contributions are made, however, to keep order to things please take the following into consideration:
+Your contributions are welcome and we're very open about how contributions are made; however, to keep order to things please take the following into consideration:

 * Check the issues to ensure that someone else isn't already working on the bug or feature
 * Submit an issue for bugs and feature additions before you start with it